 Matter is made up of atoms.
 The interesting thing about an atom is that most of its mass is concentrated at the center, in the nucleus.
 A nucleus is orbited by electrons.
 These electrons have very large orbits.
 Electrons need large orbits because they exhibit wave nature and a wave is comprised of crests and troughs.
 Also, each electron’s position is spread over an orbital and has a range of probabilities.
 The emptiness of an atom really benefits the electrons as a lot of free space is available for the free movement of electrons.

-So essentially, there is a lot of empty space between a nucleus and its electrons.

 If we were to, hypothetically, condense all atoms, by removing the empty spaces in them, the entire human population would be downsized to the size of a sugar cube.
 The sugar cube would be very heavy and it might not even have the same physical properties that a regular sugar cube has.
 But this is an interesting analogy to understand the vastness of the empty space in each atom.